iynaix/focal/README.md

 ## Features

-- rofi menu to select area to capture / capture the entire screen
+- rofi menu to select area or window to capture / capture the entire screen
 - rofi menu to select delay before capture
 - image / video is automatically copied to clipboard, ready for pasting into other programs
 - notifications when screenshots are captured